Kwannnnn/DiamondCaveGame/docs/git-guidelines.md

 #### 3.3. 🟧 Known issues

 A category for backlog items (a.k.a.
-Problem backlogs) that represent known issues/bugs in the existing code base.
+Problem backlogs) that represent known issues/bugs in the existing codebase.

 ### 3.2.
 Backlog item Labels